pypy/pypy/pypy/doc/cpython_differences.rst

-* some functions and attributes of the ``gc`` module behave in a slightly different way: for example, ``gc.enable`` and ``gc.disable`` are supported, but instead of enabling and disabling the GC, they just enable and disable the execution of finalizers.
+* some functions and attributes of the ``gc`` module behave in a slightly different way: for example, ``gc.enable`` and ``gc.disable`` are supported, but instead of enabling and disabling the GC, they just enable and disable the major collections and the execution of finalizers.

 * PyPy prints a random line from past #pypy IRC topics at startup in interactive mode.
 In a released version, this behaviour is suppressed, but